perezdennis23/liri-node-app/README.md

 ### About

-LIRI is  Language Interpretation and Recognition Interface.
+In this assignment we made LIRI.
+LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a _Language_ Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ### What it does
 liri.js will allow a user to serach Spotify songs, concerts nearby, and movies.